Sign in →

 ≥18 years: 2.5-63.2 ng/mL

-Reference values have not been established for patients who are <18 years of age.
+Reference values have not been established for patients who are younger than 18 years.

 Interpretation